nhwilly/resolution_callback/README.md

    3. Note that `localeListResolutionCallback` fires twice but the first time contains two locales and the second time contains only the locale that was assigned to the `locale` property.
    4. Launch the device settings control panel and change the order of the language preferences.
    4. Return to the app
-   5. Note that `localeListResolutionCallback` fires twice but still contains the proper values.
+   5. Note that `localeListResolutionCallback` fires twice but now contains the proper values.

 ## Example of Problem #2 - 4.3
 ```